 In addition to Adviser's fees, clients incur additional charges including brokerage commissions, transaction fees, and other related costs and expenses.
-In addition to our advisory fee, clients will incur charges imposed by custodians, brokers, and other third parties such as fees charged by managers, custodial fees, deferred sales charges, markups and/or markdowns (bonds), prime brokerage fees, early tender payments, odd-lot differentials, transfer taxes, foreign taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
+In addition to our advisory fee, clients will incur charges imposed by custodians, brokers, and other third parties such as fees charged by managers, commissions, foreign transaction fees, custodial fees, deferred sales charges, markups and/or markdowns (bonds), prime brokerage fees, early tender payments, odd-lot differentials, transfer taxes, foreign taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
 Mutual funds and exchange traded funds also charge internal management fees and other expenses, which are disclosed in the fund's prospectus.

-Such charges, fees and commissions are in addition to Adviser's fee, and Adviser generally does not receive any portion of these charges, fees and commissions.
+Such charges, fees and commissions are in addition to Adviser's fee, and Adviser generally does not receive any portion of these custodian charges, fees and commissions, nor does Adviser control or establish the amount of such charges which may be changed by the custodian from time-to-time without notice.